 Today we introduce a new species of Birdorable dove – it’s our Ring-necked Dove!

+Stay tuned for more fascinating bird species, as we continue to introduce you to the diverse and colorful world of birds, one Birdorable at a time!
 Tomorrow’s new species is the main ancestor of the modern domestic chicken.
 You can guess the species from this easy clue, can’t you?